terrylinooo/shieldon/README.md

 ## Roadmap to Shieldon 3.0

-Shieldon 3.0 is under development, the primary goal is to imporve two things - supporting more data drviers and imporving its Control Panel.
+Shieldon 3.0 is under development, the primary goal is to imporve two things - supporting more data drviers and improving its Control Panel.

 | Item | Feature |
 | --- | --- |